Empower Your Practice

 In short, the two types of information are as follows:

 • Static information.
 This type of information rarely, if ever, changes or varies.
-Static information includes patient names, surnames, dates of birth, NHS numbers, insurance numbers, and such.
+Static information includes patient names, surnames, dates of birth, Insurance/Medicare ID numbers, and such.

 • Dynamic information.
 Based on circumstances, dynamic information changes regularly.
 It can include appointment dates, medication prescriptions, diagnoses, referrals, and other similar information.